 When your gerbil gets used to you, you can pick it up and hold it in your cupped hands.
 You can even gently scratch the back of its head and around its ears.
 One area on a gerbil you should not touch is its tail because gerbils have a sensitive tail.

 While you may not think that a rodent is capable of bonding with a human, you can form a bond with a pet gerbil.
 Like other pets, if you treat a gerbil well with some basic human kindness, it will learn to like you.
 Likewise, if you mistreat a pet gerbil, it won’t trust you.
 While a gerbil isn’t a cuddly pet like a kitten or puppy, it can enjoy some displays of affection like gentle petting or a bit of back-scratching.

 You Should Get More Than One Gerbil

 As social creatures, gerbils like company and do best when living in pairs.
 If possible, buy a pair of gerbils that are already living together.
 This is the best route to take because it can be challenging to introduce two gerbils to each other when they are adults.
 Even though they’re social by nature, gerbils are very territorial which means there’s sure to be some fighting when two gerbils that don’t know each other are placed in the same cage.

-When they are about eight weeks old, it’s possible to successfully introduce two gerbils to one another because young gerbils are more adaptable.
+When they are about 8 weeks old, it’s possible to successfully introduce two gerbils to one another because young gerbils are more adaptable.
 It’s up to you whether you get two young gerbils or two adults so think about the two options before heading out to buy your pets.